International Arab Journal of Dentistry

 (2025)

-"Comparative Evaluation of the Solubility of Three Commonly Used Root Canal Sealers When Exposed to Xylene and Endosolv: An in vitro study,"
+"Comparative Evaluation of the Solubility of Three Commonly Used Root Canal Sealers When Exposed to Xylene and Endosolv: An In Vitro Study,"

 International Arab Journal of Dentistry: Vol. 17: